 Site Migration is offered for free by A2, this includes free site transfer from other hosts and migrating your site from one plan to another.
 A2 offer good support and security features including a free SSL with every WordPress plan.

 To find out more about A2’s hosting, take a visit over to A2’s website.
-Be on the look out in the future for our very own A2 hosting article.

 WordPress Engine (WP Engine) Hosting;